Star Trek: Strange New Worlds season 1: Filming

 With the series' announcement in May 2020, Goldsman said he was unsure when production would begin due to the COVID-19 pandemic.
 Kurtzman stated on August 12 that filming would take place in 2021, and pre-production began on August 24.
 Kurtzman said in October that filming would be a "systematised, militarised operation" due to the pandemic, which the crew first experienced while working on Discovery.
 He elaborated that filming would function in "pods" to minimize the potential spread of the virus, and added that, due to the pandemic delays, the series would begin filming with more completed scripts than is usual for Star Trek.
-Paramount+ constructed a video wall to allow for virtual production on the series as well as the fourth season of Discovery, based on the StageCraft technology used on the Disney+ series The Mandalorian.
+Paramount+ constructed a video wall to allow for virtual production on the series as well as the fourth season of Discovery (2021–22), based on the StageCraft technology used on the Disney+ series The Mandalorian (2019–2023).
 The new virtual set was built in Toronto by visual effects company Pixomondo and features a 270-degree, 70 ft by 30 ft horseshoe-shaped LED volume with additional LED panels in the ceiling to aid with lighting.
-The technology uses the game engine software Unreal Engine to display computer-generated backgrounds on the LED screens in real-time; additional filming to support these visual effects took place in New Mexico.
+The technology uses the game engine software Unreal Engine to display computer-generated backgrounds on the LED screens in real-time; additional filming for these visual effects took place in New Mexico.

 Principal photography began on February 18, 2021, at CBS Stages Canada in Mississauga, Ontario, under the working title Lily and Isaac.
-Despite feeling that he was not a "visual director", Goldsman wanted to direct the first episode and establish the series' tone because he had been thinking about it since he started working on Discovery.
-Goldsman worked with cinematographer Glen Keenan, who was the lead director of photography for the season after serving the same role on the second and third seasons of Discovery.
-Keenan worked on five episodes and Magdalena Górka served as cinematographer for the other five.
+Despite feeling that he was not a visual director, Goldsman wanted to direct the first episode and establish the series' tone because he had been thinking about it since he started working on Discovery.
+Goldsman worked with cinematographer Glen Keenan, who was the lead director of photography for the season after serving the same role on the second and third seasons of Discovery (2020–21).
+Keenan worked on five episodes and Magdalena Górka was cinematographer for the other five.
 Keenan brought back Cooke Optics' Anamorphic/i Special Flare lenses from Discovery, and also used Anamorphic/i Full Frame Plus SF lenses that were custom built by Cooke for the series.
 Coincidentally, cinematographer Philip Lanyon also chose to use full frame format lenses on the fourth season of Discovery around the same time.
-Keenan was excited to help establish the look of the series and took inspiration from the tools and techniques that were used on The Original Series in the 1960s.
+Keenan was excited to help establish the look of the series and took inspiration from the tools and techniques that were used on The Original Series.
 His aim was to make Strange New Worlds, which is mostly filmed on sets, feel organic by using on-set lighting where possible.
 Compared to Discovery, which has a filming style of always moving the camera and "being aggressive with cameras spinning in every episode", Keenan said the spin-off had a more reserved approach where they tried not to get in the way of sets, actors, and story.
 This style allowed the series to use larger cameras than Discovery, specifically Arri Alexa LF cameras.
 Górka consulted on virtual production with cinematographer Greig Fraser, who helped develop the StageCraft technology for The Mandalorian.